Miriam Hyman Children's Eye Care Centre

 The MHCECC is committed to providing high-quality comprehensive eye care to children, irrespective of their families' ability to pay.

-The MHCECC is already making a significant impact on prevention and treatment of eye conditions and rehabilitation of patients.
+The MHCECC is making a significant impact on prevention and treatment of eye conditions and rehabilitation of patients.
 It will continue to do so for thousands of children who would otherwise have little access to eye care.

 There is no other paediatric eye care facility in the state of Odisha.
 The population of Odisha is approximately 50 million (equivalent to that of England).
 Children under 16 comprise approximately 45% of the total population.